-Mercury was first discovered by the ancient Sumerians during the 2nd millennium BC.
+First discovered by the ancient Sumerians during the 2nd millennium BC, Mercury was thought to be the hottest of our planets being so close to the sun.
 They were able to view the planet from Earth during dusk and twilight hours and gave it the name Nabu, the Babylonian god of wisdom and writing.
 The Greeks also observed Mercury and assumed that it was two separate planets rather than one and gave the dusk sighting the name Apollo and the twilight sighting as Hermes.
 It was the Romans that, after realizing it was a single planet, finalized its name as Mercury for the messenger of the gods, little did they know how appropriate the name would fit for this tiny little planet.

 Position to the Sun